mofron/mofron-comp-rating/README.md

-# mofron-parts-rating
+# mofron-comp-rating
-rating component for mofron
+Rating Component for mofron